Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Image-based Reconstruction: From CTs to Segments

 \subsubsection{Network Architecture Design}

-In the ablation study of the proposed \impulsep{ImPulSe+} pipeline, we aim to evaluate the contribution of its various components to the overall performance.
-In Tab.~\ref{tab:impulse_ablation1} (Tab.~\ref{tab:shape_based_ablation} as well), we use check marks to signal if a network component is applied.
-The first row represents the performance of our preliminary work~\citep{Kuang2022WhatMF}.
-The second row shows the results with non-pretrained template network co-trained with the deformation network.
+In the ablation study of the proposed \impulsep{ImPulSe+} pipeline, we aim to evaluate the contribution of its various components to the overall performance. \revisedprev{In Tab.~\ref{tab:impulse_ablation1}, we use check marks to signal if a network component is applied.
+The first row represents the performance of our preliminary work~\citep{Kuang2022WhatMF}. \revisedtwo{Unlike current architecture, which leverages a fixed template that is subsequently deformed and corrected, the ImPulSe architecture employs an implicit network to directly generate the 19-class reconstruction without using a template.
+Thus, the first-row entry in the ablation table corresponds to the “without T” setting.} The second row shows the results with non-pretrained template network co-trained with the deformation network.
 In the third row, the template network is pre-trained.
-The fourth and final rows incrementally add the correction network and incorporate deformation loss, respectively.
+The fourth and final rows incrementally add the Correction network and incorporate deformation loss, respectively.}

 As the results indicate, when we leverage only the Template Network, either with or without pre-training, the overall performance represented by dice metrics is unsatisfactory and worse than our prior work \impulse{ImPulSe}~\citep{Kuang2022WhatMF}.
-After the Correction Network is integrated with the pre-trained Template Network, we achieve 0.9\% dice and 4.2\% NSD performance improvements over the predecessor.
-Finally, as we employ the deformation loss during training, the model outperforms that without deformation loss by approximately 0.7\% in NSD, leading to a smoother and more accurate surface and comes without considerable sacrifice in Dice.
+After the Correction Network is integrated with the pre-trained Template Network, we achieve \revisedprev{0.9\%} dice and 4.2\% NSD performance improvements over the predecessor.
+Finally, as we employ the deformation loss during training, the model outperforms that without deformation loss by \revisedprev{approximately 0.7\%} in NSD, leading to a smoother and more accurate surface and comes without considerable sacrifice in Dice.

-Overall, the results of these experiments highlight the importance of $T$ and $C$ components of \impulsep{ImPulSe+} in achieving high-performance pulmonary segments reconstruction, as well as the role of the deformation loss in enhancing the NSD.
+\revisedtwo{ In addition, we examined the effect of co-training the template network with the entire pipeline instead of pretraining.
+The results in the last row of Tab.~\ref{tab:ablation_experiment} indicate that this setting achieves voxel and anatomical-level performance comparable to the proposed architecture.
+However, NSD decreases notably to 57\%, suggesting less accurate surface alignment.
+We attribute this to the fact that updating the template during training reduces its role as a stable global anatomical prior, leading the model to rely more on local deformations at the expense of consistent boundary accuracy.
+This observation supports our design choice of using a fixed pretrained template, which provides a better balance between reconstruction accuracy and surface consistency.

+Overall, these results demonstrate that the Template and Correction networks are critical for manipulating the learned template, achieving high quality pulmonary segment reconstructions, while the deformation loss further refines boundary alignment, leading to higher NSD without sacrificing Dice. }